By: TSP Blog | @TSProckstars

 Standing – or sitting – tall will not only boost confidence in the workplace, but it can also make you more approachable in everyday life.
 While slouching may not be as prominent as poor eye contact and crossed arms it is still adds to your overall negative body language.

-Never forget: 55 percent of communication is visual.
+Never forget: 55% of communication is visual.
 Once you know the impact your body language has on how others perceive you, it will be easier to notice when you are doing something wrong.
 By making the necessary adjustments to how you carry yourself day-to-day, you will open yourself up to more professional and personal opportunities!